OK optimists, we know what you're thinking: "WHAT......there's a downside to positive thinking? Isn’t that the most important thing!?"

 Let’s bust a few myths around negativity and perpetual positivity:

-- It’s not negative to ask logical, rational questions or seek out ways to upgrade your current situation.
+It’s not negative to ask logical, rational questions or seek out ways to change or improve your current situation.

-- Being negative or skeptical is not always bad if you use it to better your life and if it serves the purpose of creating positive growth.
+Being negative or skeptical is not always bad if you use it to better your life and if it serves to create positive growth.

-- Being negative is one thing, being real is another.
+Being negative is one thing, being authentic is another.
 The difference often lies in how we say it.

-- Being super positive is no better than being super negative.
+Being positive is no better than being negative.
 We need both polarities to live a well balanced, grounded and authentic life.

 It takes maturity to be able to have those tough, open, honest conversations, not only with others but also with ourselves.
-It’s a skill to be able to deliver truth, no matter its sentiment, in a constructive way.
+It’s a skill to be able to deliver truth in a constructive way.

-Sure, being positive is definitely an ideal way to live, it makes you and others feel great, but it’s not always the best way.
+Being positive is definitely an ideal way to live, it makes you and others feel great, but it’s not always the ideal way in all situations.
 You need both polarities of positive and negative to see things as they really are.

-Being constantly POSITIVE is not necessary for a happy, fulfilled and successful life.
+Being constantly positive is not necessary to live a happy, fulfilled and successful life.
 But being real is.